 How Cohesity Data Cloud helps

 Cohesity provides several native capabilities to support the needs of the Security Operations Team in the clean room process.
-Cohesity Data Cloud‘s threat-hunting capability provides incident responders with a curated feed of over 170,000 Indicators of Compromise (IoCs) used by ransomware operators across the MITRE ATT&CK Framework, helping the organization understand the techniques used by the adversary across the entire lifecycle of the attack.
+Cohesity Data Cloud‘s threat-hunting capability provides incident responders with a curated feed of hundreds of thousands of Indicators of Compromise (IoCs) used by ransomware operators across the MITRE ATT&CK Framework, helping the organization understand the techniques used by the adversary across the entire lifecycle of the attack.

 The curated feed can be augmented by the customer’s own threat intelligence or those provided by a third party, and artifacts found on systems during the investigation can be fed back into Cohesity to hunt for additional systems that have been impacted, bringing them into the scope of the investigation.